climatescope/climatescope.org/app/_posts/en/2017-02-01-Jordan MAAN.md

 ---
 published: true
 postId: JORDAN MAAN DEVELOPMENT AREA
-title: HOW RENEWABLE ENERGY CAN BOLSTER THE ECONOMY IN JORDAN?
+title: HOW RENEWABLE ENERGY CAN BOLSTER THE ECONOMY IN JORDAN

-description: HOW RENEWABLE ENERGY CAN BOLSTER THE ECONOMY IN JORDAN?
+description: HOW RENEWABLE ENERGY CAN BOLSTER THE ECONOMY IN JORDAN
 ---

 A two-hour car journey south from Amman on Jordan’s Desert Highway takes us to Ma’an.
 This is a city of 50,000 people and is one of the five development areas announced in Jordan to promote economic activity.
 It has become a case-study of how government support for renewable energy investment can give a boost to the local economy.
 Ma’an Development Area (MDA), managed by Ma’an Development Co.
 (MDC), hosts solar projects that range from small domestic systems to large utility-scale plants that cover five square kilometres and has drawn $400m of investment.